 In the 1960s, many broken pieces of both the Bowman and Fortlouis variants of the bottle along with at least three whole examples were dug near the old mining town of Lester, Washington.
 Examples dug in San Diego and Sierra City in California, and Carson City, Nevada.
 There is an example in a South Dakota museum.

 See J 34 and J 35 in Bitters Bottles

 Here is an old file picture of the John S. Bowman & Co.
 Jewel Bitters bottle that was dug and found broken in San Diego.

-Reference: Peachridge Glass archives.
+Support: Reference to Peachridge Glass archives.

 Support: Reference to Tombstones Treasure, Silver Mines, and Golden Saloons, Sherry Monohan

 Support: Reference to Bitters Bottles by Carlyn Ring and W. C. Ham.
 Use of Jewel Bitters illustration courtesy Bill Ham.

 Support Image: Auction Lot 2: JEWEL BITTERS with A. FORTLOUIS & CO.
 Applied top J 35.
 Dug in Weston, WA.
 Weston is a ghost town in Washington and this bottle was found there in 1980.
 There are two variants of this bottle, the other having the John Bowman name embossed.
 They were specifically distributed in Seattle and Washington.
 According to Ring/Ham there was a saloon located in the state that sold the bitters in the early ’90s, owned by Fortlouis.
 Almost perfect, this one grades a 9. – Jeff Wichmann, American Bottle Auctions, Auction 70, Part 1 of the Don Dwyer Collection